English

 Inspect which config fields a given connection type supports:

-puppyone conn schema notion
+puppyone access schema notion

-puppyone conn schema agent
+puppyone access schema agent

 Practical workflows